 Aquarium plants had a wide range of species & varieties present nowadays.

-Today the most common and recognised species are listed are below:
+Today the most common and recognized species are listed are below:

 11 Famous Fish Aquarium Plant Species: